-Support in-conversion / transitional organic and regenerative cotton programs
+Support in-conversion / transitioncotton programs

-Cotton being produced on farms that are actively converting to organic and regenerative practices should also be prioritized to support an accelerated adoption of these practices.
+Cotton being produced on farms that are actively converting to better practices (such as organic or "regenerative") should also be prioritized to support an accelerated adoption of these practices.
 Currently, less than 1.4% of cotton is organically grown; and the percentage of "regenerative" cotton is much lower.
 To increase this percentage in the future, it is particularly important to help support programs and farmers that are making this transition.
-The conversion process takes about three years and can sometimes mean that farmers see a drop in yields in the first couple of years while their crops adjust to organic and regenerative farming practices.
+The conversion process takes about three years and can sometimes mean that farmers see a drop in yields in the first couple of years while their crops adjust to organic and "regenerative" farming practices.
 However, long-term benefits outweigh this possibility.
-Kering encourages suppliers and brands to source from verified inconversion/transitional cotton programs to ensure a robust supply of organic and regenerative cotton for the future.
-For more information on potential sources of inconversion cotton, please ask the Kering Materials Innovation Lab.
+Kering encourages suppliers and brands to source from verified in-conversion/transitional cotton programs to ensure a robust supply of organic and regenerative cotton for the future.
+For more information on potential sources of in-conversion cotton, please ask the Kering Material Innovation Lab.